cn0047/stash/ed/react/README.md

 * function component (`const MyCmpnt = () => { return someJSX }`)
 * class component

+Use class component when you need: to work with state, refs, lifecycle events, child functions.
+Everywhere else use function component (stateless component).

+Container (aka controller-view):
+* no markup
+* pass data and actions down
+* knows about redux
+* statful

+Presentation component (aka view):
+* no business logic just markup
+* receive data and actions via props
+* doesn't know about redux
+* functional component

 All React components must act like pure functions with respect to their props.
 Functions are called "pure" because they do not attempt to change their inputs, and they always deterministic.